lucassha/DevOps-Student-Roadmap/Blogs/Blog4.md

 #### Feedback

 Next month, my plan is to take this same app and re-deploy it locally on Kubernetes with Minikube.
-Kubernetes is such a hot field at the moment, and containers are really intriguing to me.
+Kubernetes is such a hot field at the moment, and underlying workings of containers are really intriguing to me with control groups and namespaces.
 If you have thoughts on other topics, let me know!
-In the next couple posts, I think I'll continue with container topics.
-The underlying workings of containers are another interesting topic to me, so perhaps a future post will focus on namespaces and cgroups, as a container is really just processes running on the kernel isolated from others with namespaces.

 Until next time.